 - Changing the FEC value from BaseR to RS results in an error message in dmesg, and might result in link issues. - UEFI PXE installation of Red Hat Enterprise Linux 8.4 on a local disk results with the system failing to boot. - If single VLAN traffic is active on a PF interface and a CORER or GLOBR reset is triggered manually, PF traffic will resume after the reset whereas VLAN traffic might not resume as expected.
-For a workaround, issue the ethtool command: ethtool -K PF\devname rx-vlan-filter off followed by ethtool -K PF\devname rx-vlan-filter on and VLAN traffic will resume. - Adding a physical port to the Linux bridge might fail and result in Device or Resource Busy message if SR-IOV is already enabled on a given port.
+For a - Workaround: Issue the ethtool command: ethtool -K PF_devname rx-vlan-filter off followed by ethtool -K PF_devname rx-vlan-filter on and VLAN traffic will resume. - Adding a physical port to the Linux bridge might fail and result in Device or Resource Busy message if SR-IOV is already enabled on a given port.
 To avoid this condition, create SR-IOV VFs after assigning a physical port to a Linux bridge.
-Refer to Link Aggregation is Mutually Exclusive with SR-IOV and RDMA in the ice driver README. - When using a Windows Server 2019 RS5 Virtual Machine on a RHEL host, a VLAN configured on the VF using iproute2 might not pass traffic correctly when an ice driver older than version 1.3.1 is used in combination with a iavf driver version. - It has been observed that when using iSCSI, the iSCSI initiator intermittently fails to connect to the iSCSI target.
+Refer to Link Aggregation is Mutually Exclusive with SR-IOV and RDMA in the ice driver README. - When using a Windows Server 2019 RS5 Virtual Machine on a RHEL host, a VLAN configured on the VF using iproute2 might not pass traffic correctly when an ice driver older than version 1.3.1 is used in combination with a iavf driver version. - It has been observed that when using iSCSI, the iSCSI initiator intermittently fails to connect to the iSCSI target. - With the current ice PF driver, there might not be a way for a trusted DPDK VF to enable unicast promiscuous without turning on "ethtool --priv-flags" with "vf-true-promic-support.". - If a VLAN with an Ethertype of 0x9100 is configured to be inserted into the packet on transmit, and the packet, prior to insertion, contains a VLAN header with an Ethertype of 0x8100, the 0x9100 VLAN header is inserted by the device after the 0x8100 VLAN header.
+The packet is transmitted by the device with the 0x8100 VLAN header closest to the Ethernet header. - A PCI reset performed on the host might result in traffic failure on VFs for certain guest operating systems. - On RHEL 7.x and 8.x operating systems, it has been observed that the rx_gro_dropped statistic might increment rapidly when Rx traffic is high.
+This appears to be an issue with the RHEL kernels. - Changing a Virtual Function (VF) MAC address when a VF driver is loaded on the host side might result in packet loss or a failure to pass traffic.
+As a result, the VF driver might need to be restarted. - Current limitations of minimum Tx rate limiting on SR-IOV VFs: - If DCB or ADQ are enabled on a PF, then configuring minimum Tx rate limiting on SR-IOV VFs on that PF is rejected. - If both DCB and ADQ are disabled on a PF, then configuring minimum Tx rate limiting on SR-IOV VFs on that PF is allowed. - If minimum Tx rate limiting on a PF is already configured for SR-IOV VFs and a DCB or ADQ configuration is applied, then the PF can no longer guarantee the minimum Tx rate limits set for SR-IOV VFs. - If minimum Tx rate limiting is configured on SR-IOV VFs across multiple ports that have an aggregate bandwidth over 100 Gbps, then the PFs cannot guarantee the minimum Tx rate limits set for SR-IOV VFs.

-- When the Double VLAN Mode is enabled on the host, disabling and re-enabling a Virtual Function attached to a Windows guest might cause error messages to be displayed in dmesg.
-These messages do not affect functionality. - With the current ice PF driver, there might not be a way for a trusted DPDK VF to enable unicast promiscuous without turning on "ethtool --priv-flags" with vf-true-promic-support.". - If a VLAN with an Ethertype of 0x9100 is configured to be inserted into the packet on transmit, and the packet, prior to insertion, contains a VLAN header with an Ethertype of 0x8100, the 0x9100 VLAN header is inserted by the device after the 0x8100 VLAN header.
-The packet is transmitted by the device with the 0x8100 VLAN header closest to the Ethernet header. - A PCI reset performed on the host might result in traffic failure on VFs for certain guest operating systems. - On RHEL 7.x and 8.x operating systems, it has been observed that the rx\gro\dropped statistic might increment rapidly when Rx traffic is high.
-This appears to be an issue with the RHEL kernels. - When ice interfaces are part of a bond with arp\validate=1, the backup port link status flaps between up and down. - Workaround: It is recommended to not enable arp validate when bonding ice interfaces. - Changing a Virtual Function (VF) MAC address when a VF driver is loaded on the host side might result in packet loss or a failure to pass traffic.
-As a result, the VF driver might need to be restarted. - Current limitations of minimum Tx rate limiting on SR-IOV VFs: - If DCB or ADQ are enabled on a PF then configuring minimum Tx rate limiting on SR-IOV VFs on that PF is rejected. - If both DCB and ADQ are disabled on a PF then configuring minimum Tx rate limiting on SR-IOV VFs on that PF is allowed. - If minimum Tx rate limiting on a PF is already configured for SR-IOV VFs and a DCB or ADQ configuration is applied, then the PF can no longer guarantee the minimum Tx rate limits set for SR-IOV VFs. - If minimum Tx rate limiting is configured on SR-IOV VFs across multiple ports that have an aggregate bandwidth over 100Gbps, then the PFs cannot guarantee the minimum Tx rate limits set for SR-IOV VFs. - Some distros might contain an older version of iproute2/devink which might result in errors. - Workaround: Please update to the latest devlink version.
+- Some distros might contain an older version of iproute2/devink which might result in errors. - Workaround: Update to the latest devlink version.